 Sometimes, illness can make it difficult for your body to produce healthy blood.
 Some conditions that may require transfusion therapy include:

-Serious complications can occur if donor and patient blood are not compatible.
+Serious complications can occur if donor and patient blood aren’t compatible.
 You’ll need a simple blood draw, after which the sample will be sent for laboratory testing.
 Be sure to tell your doctor if you’ve had reactions in response to previous blood transfusions.

 Transfusion therapy can take place in a hospital or an outpatient center.
 If you don’t have a permanent IV, a line will be inserted into one of your blood vessels.
 Your provider will confirm your identity and cross-check the blood you are about to receive.

 You may receive a mild medication, usually diphenhydramine (Benadryl) or acetaminophen (Tylenol), to reduce side effects.
 Your vital signs will be checked and monitored.
 Generally, you will be free to move around during the transfusion, as long as you are careful not to disturb the IV.
 Blood will flow from a bag into the line for one to four hours.

 Most people are able to resume normal activities soon after the procedure.
 Ask your doctor for aftercare instructions specific to your condition.

 Although there is some risk, strict precautionary measures decrease the risk of transmitting infection or disease.
-According to the U.S. Centers for Disease Control and Prevention (CDC), transmitting infection through blood transfusion is rare in the U.S. (CDC, 2013).
+According to the Centers for Disease Control and Prevention, transmitting infection through blood transfusion is rare in the U.S.

 Some people have a transfusion reaction following the procedure.
 Symptoms are generally mild and may include:

-Ongoing transfusion therapy can cause iron overload in some patients.
-Excess iron is stored in the liver, pancreas, endocrine glands, and heart, and can damage vital organs.
+Ongoing transfusion therapy can cause iron overload in some people.
+Excess iron is stored in your liver, pancreas, endocrine glands, and heart, and can damage vital organs.
 Careful monitoring can tell your doctor if your body is storing too much iron.
-Prescriptions medications called chelations can help your body get rid of iron.
+Prescription medications called chelations can help your body get rid of iron.